Using Google Analytics to Further Nonprofit Fundraising

 How To Learn Google Analytics

-When it comes to Google Analytics, you’ll also gain access to a wide breadth of FAQs services as well as tips and tricks that are meant to help you have an easier time of it when it comes time to use whatever data you accrue.
+When it comes to Google Analytics, you’ll also gain access to a wide breadth of FAQ services as well as tips and tricks that are meant to help you have an easier time of it when it comes time to use whatever data you accrue.

-Google Analytics has an entire page dedicated to helping nonprofits that might be struggling to maintain their presence in a world.
+Google Analytics has an entire page dedicated to helping nonprofits that might be struggling to maintain their presence in the world.
 On this page, you’ll be able to find in-depth tutorials that are meant to help you:

 - Improve your chance of gaining fundraising and increasing awareness of your nonprofit.